Chromebook – Introduction

 Ethernet wired network port?

-There is no Ethernet connector.
+There is no Ethernet connector on a Chromebook.
 Networking is wireless only, but you can use a USB Ethernet network adapter if you have to use a wired connection.
 Something like the “UGREEN USB 2.0 to 10/100 [Ethernet] Network Adapter, USB to RJ45 LAN Wired Adapter”, an image of which appears below.

-I prefer using cable connections for everything. because wireless devices bath a room in unhealthy microwave radiation constantly.
+I prefer using cable connections for everything, because wireless devices bathe a room in unhealthy microwave radiation constantly.
 I turn Wi-Fi and WPS off in my broadband router’s settings.
 Routers that support Wi-Fi Protected Setup (WPS) are a serious security threat unless the feature is disabled.

 Printing from a Chromebook